 "That shook my very foundations," says Melissa.
 "Missionaries aren't supposed to get divorced."

 Money tightened, and after her freshman year, her parents told her she had to transfer to a less expensive school.

 Not to be deterred, Melissa shouldered the cost and worked her way through the next 4 years.
 The young student was already a Christian but had strayed from her convictions, describing herself as "a party girl."

-Her roommate was active in the Campus Crusade for Christ group on campus and kept trying, unsuccessfully, to get Melissa to come to the meetings.
+Her roommate was active in the Cru group on campus and kept trying, unsuccessfully, to get Melissa to come to the meetings.
 Finally she told Melissa, "There are lots of cute boys there."
 Melissa attended the very next meeting.

 The boys were enough to keep her at the meetings for a few weeks, but gradually something more substantial caught her attention.